AndrewCromar/AndrewCromar/README.md

 ## About Me
 - 👋 Hi, I’m @AndrewCromar!
-- 👀 I’m interested in coading, surfing, and not school!
+- 👀 I’m interested in programming, surfing, and not school!
 - 🌱 I’m currently learning unity development.

 ## My Website